 Once the aroma has faded, you can easily add more essential oil to your handmade essential oil inhaler, or you replace the salt with fresh and add a different essential oil or blend.

 This type of essential oil inhaler is not as portable in some cases because there is the risk of dropping or tipping the bottle, causing the salt to spill everywhere.
-This can be particularly risky if driving.
+This can be particularly risky if driving, so do not use this type of inhaler while driving or doing something that requires full concentration.
 It can also be messy if you accidentally dump it in your purse or spill it all over yourself.
 As mentioned above, there is the potential risk also of accidentally inhaling some of the grains of salt.
 I haven't had that happen yet, but I see this as a possibility.

 Solution #3: Simple Alternatives to Essential Oil Inhalers